weaviate/Verba/README.md

 ## 💡 Usage

-Follow these steps to use the Healthsearch Demo:
+Follow these steps to use Verba:

 1. Set up the Weaviate database, FastAPI backend, and the React frontend by following the instructions in their respective READMEs.
 2. Launch the database, backend server, and the frontend application.